awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-pspnet-eng.md

 Spatial pyramid pooling was widely used where spatial statistics provide a good descriptor for overall scene interpretation. **Spatial Pyramid Pooling network[7]** further enhances the ability.

 ### Idea

-After you introduce related work, please illustrate the main idea of the paper.
-It would be great if you describe the idea by comparing or analyzing the drawbacks of the previous work.

-uses FCN and dilated conv, global pyramid pooling

 This paper uses FCN with dilated convolution so that the network has larger receptive field for more context information.
 This dilated convolution layers are placed in the last two blocks of the backbone.
 Hence the feature received at the end of the backbone contains richer features.